Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

-# Words of Brandon - EPUB Edition
+# Words of Brandon - EPUB Edition - TESTING BRANCH

+## Code in this branch likely doesn't work

 *"Cleanup-Crew-From-Discord, Amateur Programmer, wore white on the day he was to code an abomination"*